arlonproj/arlon/docs/gen2_Tutorial.md

 an optional profile is specified at cluster creation time).
 When you destroy a gen2 cluster, Arlon will find all related ArgoCD applications and clean them up.

+If the cluster which which is being deleted is a cluster created using patch files, the controller first cleans the git repo where the respective patch files of the cluster are present and then it destroys all the related ArgoCD applications and clean them up.

 ## Known issues and limitations

 Gen2 clusters are powerful because the base cluster can be arbitrarily complex and feature rich.
 Since they are fairly